Standard Terms and Conditions for the Supply of Goods

 (p) Jurisdiction.
 The laws in force in New South Wales, Australia govern the Sales Contract, and each party submits to the non-exclusive jurisdiction of the courts exercising jurisdiction in New South Wales, Australia, and any courts competent to hear appeals from those courts.

-18. Personal Properties Securities: The Buyer acknowledges that these Terms and Conditions constitutes a security agreement which creates a security interest in favour of NTT ICT in the Goods (including all Goods previously supplied by NTT ICT to the Buyer (if any) and all after acquired Goods supplied by NTT ICT to the Buyer, or for the Buyer’s account).
-The Buyer agrees to grant a PMSI in the Goods and all future Goods supplied to the Buyer by NTT ICT.
-The Buyer agrees that the PMSI has attached to all Goods now or in the future supplied to the Buyer by NTT ICT.
-The Buyer agrees, until title in the Goods pass to it, to keep all goods free of any charge, lien or security interest except as created under these Terms and Conditions and not otherwise deal with the goods in a way that will or may prejudice the rights of NTT ICT under these Terms and Conditions or the PPSA.
-The Buyer undertakes to sign any further documents and/or provide any further information (which information the Buyer warrants to be complete, accurate and current) which NTT ICT may reasonably require to enable registration of a financing statement or financing change statement on the PPSR or to ensure that the security interest is otherwise enforceable, perfected and effective.
-The Buyer agrees to do all things reasonably necessary to assist NTT ICT to undertake the matters set out above.
-NTT ICT is not obliged to give the Buyer any notice or provide copies of any documents under the PPSA (including notice of a verification statement) unless the notice is required by the PPSA and cannot be excluded and the Buyer consents to the waiver of the requirement for notice or copies of any documents under this clause.
-The Buyer and NTT ICT agree that, pursuant to section 115 of the PPSA, the following provisions in the PPSA do not apply in relation to a security interest in the goods to the extent, if any, mentioned (words in this provision have the same meaning as in the PPSA): section 129 (disposal by purchase); section 125 (obligation to dispose of or retain collateral) in that NTT ICT may extend the time for delay as NTT ICT considers appropriate; section 130 (notice of disposal), to the extent that it requires the secured party to give a notice to the grantor before disposal; subsection 132(4) (statement of account if no disposal); section 135 (notice of retention); section 142 (redemption of collateral); section 143 (reinstatement of security agreement).
+(q) Personal Properties Securities.
+The Client acknowledges that these Terms and Conditions constitutes a security agreement which creates a security interest in favour of NTT in the Goods (including all Goods previously supplied by NTT to the Client (if any) and all after acquired Goods supplied by NTT to the Client, or for the Client’s account).
+The Client agrees to grant a PMSI in the Goods and all future Goods supplied to the Client by NTT.
+The Client agrees that the PMSI has attached to all Goods now or in the future supplied to the Client by NTT.
+The Client agrees, until title in the Goods pass to it, to keep all goods free of any charge, lien or security interest except as created under these Terms and Conditions and not otherwise deal with the goods in a way that will or may prejudice the rights of NTT under these Terms and Conditions or the PPSA.
+The Client undertakes to sign any further documents and/or provide any further information (which information the Client warrants to be complete, accurate and current) which NTT may reasonably require to enable registration of a financing statement or financing change statement on the PPSR or to ensure that the security interest is otherwise enforceable, perfected and effective.
+The Client agrees to do all things reasonably necessary to assist NTT to undertake the matters set out above.
+NTT is not obliged to give the Client any notice or provide copies of any documents under the PPSA (including notice of a verification statement) unless the notice is required by the PPSA and cannot be excluded and the Client consents to the waiver of the requirement for notice or copies of any documents under this clause.
+The Client and NTT agree that, pursuant to section 115 of the PPSA, the following provisions in the PPSA do not apply in relation to a security interest in the goods to the extent, if any, mentioned (words in this provision have the same meaning as in the PPSA): section 129 (disposal by purchase); section 125 (obligation to dispose of or retain collateral) in that NTT may extend the time for delay as NTT considers appropriate; section 130 (notice of disposal), to the extent that it requires the secured party to give a notice to the grantor before disposal; subsection 132(4) (statement of account if no disposal); section 135 (notice of retention); section 142 (redemption of collateral); section 143 (reinstatement of security agreement)